← Back

 Neural evidence points to the medial temporal lobe.
 The parahippocampal cortex provides rapid familiarity signals; the hippocampus processes slower, context-rich episodic memories. fMRI studies show activation in regions associated with memory conflict during déjà vu reports, while hippocampal signals correctly flag novelty.

-The timing gap matters.
-Familiarity is fast and cheap, recollection is slower and precise, and monitoring is the referee that decides whether to trust the signal.
+The gap in timing matters.
+Familiarity is fast and cheap, recollection is slower and precise, and monitoring decides whether to trust the signal.

 Temporal lobe epilepsy patients report déjà vu as seizure auras.
 Direct stimulation of the entorhinal cortex can reproduce the sensation, which fits a mismatch between a fast familiarity signal and slower episodic recall.